 Cabin fever is not a formally diagnosed condition and instead is associated with Seasonal Affective Disorder (SAD) because it happens during the winter when people become housebound by the weather.
 Whoever came up with this linear connection has unlikely spent time as a stay-at-home-mom (SAHM).
 It’s even in the job title, they might as well rename us cabin-fever-moms (CFM).
 I assure you this condition can occur at anytime of year, and it’s severity is directly proportional to the number of young children you have.

 WebMD claims cabin fever will make you:

-5 Methods to Combat a Case of the Crazies
+5 Methods to Combat your cabin fever

 On Saturday we booked a day sitter from 2-8pm.
 We have never done this before as we usually do date nights, not days.
 How novel… I went window shopping without the double stroller.
 It was actually pretty weird to be out and about without the babies.
 I soon realized that the only reason everyone is so kind and friendly is because they have love eyes for the Twinkies.
 In reality the general public don’t hold doors open, and don’t smile at each other – I’ve had rose tinted glasses on for the past 14-months.
 Still, I highly recommend it, you can even do happy hour and get home early enough to sleep it off.

 The obvious remedy for cabin fever is to leave the house as we did, but sometimes it’s easier said than done.
-Here are some suggestions of how to pick up the mood while you’re stuck in mom jail:
+Here are some suggestions on how to pick up the mood while you’re stuck in mom jail:

 Lay off the Carbs